commitdev/docs/docs/eps/ep-pilot.md

 ### Community:

-Am I excited and happy to go to work every morning and see my teammates.
+Am I excited and happy to go to work every morning and see my teammates?
 Do I believe in the mission, vision, and leadership of this team or company?

 ## Returning to Commit after my pilot